Senate Select Committee on the Institutional Response to the Climate Emergency CIRCE

 Basic Page Sidebar Menu Faculty Senate

-The Faculty Senate Committee on the Institutional Response to the Climate Emergency (CIRCE) was established in December 2019 for the purpose of facilitating discussion of all aspects of global warming and climate change as they pertain to faculty at the University of Pennsylvania.
+The Faculty Senate Select Committee on the Institutional Response to the Climate Emergency (CIRCE) was established in December 2019 for the purpose of facilitating discussion of all aspects of global warming and climate change as they pertain to faculty at the University of Pennsylvania.

 - Education, including classroom instruction as well as extra-curricular educational activities